usethesource/rascal-website/courses/Bibliography/Bibliography.md

 ### 1980's

+* J. Coutaz, J. The Box, A Layout Abstraction for User Interface Toolkits.
+(1984) Pittsburgh, PA: Carnegie Mellon University.
+   > This technical report from CMU captures the domain of two dimensional layouts, including pretty printing in an elegant, functionally complete combinator language.
+   > Later this Box abstraction would form the basic layer for all pretty printing and formatting utilities in ASF+SDF Meta-Environment,
+   > and Rascal.
+It also ended up in other meta programming systems such as StrategoXT, SPoofax and DMS.
+* Paul Klint.
+An overview of the SUMMER programming language (1980) POPL '80: Proceedings of the 7th ACM SIGPLAN-SIGACT symposium on Principles of programming languagesJanuary
+   > Summer was a source code analysis language with a wide array of pattern matching facilities, just as Rascal has.
+The meta notation used
+   > in this paper was later the inspiration for much of the SDF2 notation.
+The move towards algebraic specification later during the ESPRIT GIPE projects focused the pattern
+   > matching on trees instead of strings.
+String matching came back in Rascal later only in 2009.

 ## Under the hood

 Here we find the algorithms and data-structures that enable the meta languages to work, to